Bhoja Air Flight 213: Weather

 Information regarding the weather condition in Islamabad was continuously updated by authorities from the airport's meteorological department, and was relayed to the controller so that it could be communicated to the crew of Flight 213.
-Meteorological office in Karachi had also provided weather information to the crew, including METAR and other weather charts and wind charts.
+The meteorological office in Karachi had also provided weather information to the crew, including METAR and other weather charts and wind charts.
 This information had been acknowledged by the crew during the flight.
 The voice cockpit recording even captured Captain Afridi's response to the information, in which he stated "it was very nice whatever you told me".

 While weather information for the Islamabad area was available, personnel in the radar and control tower had no information on the presence of wind shear for Runway 30's final approach and thus they couldn't warn the crew on the weather phenomenon.
 However, the provided weather data was sufficient for the crew to abandon the approach.
 The approved manual from Bhoja Air clearly stated that an aircraft was not allowed to fly near a weather cell and should remain clear of it by at least 5 to 10 nmi.
 The flight plan had listed the nearby Allama Iqbal International Airport in Lahore as an alternate airport, meaning that the crew could have diverted to said airport had the weather condition been in unsuitable condition for an approach or landing.
 The crew of Flight 213, however, decided to continue their flight towards the active weather cell, thus threatening the safety of their flight.